Updated: Aug 22

 o avoid touching your face;

-o Download the ABTraceTogether mobile contact tracing app.
+o download and use the ABTraceTogether mobile contact tracing app while out in public.

 - Canada Parks are reopened since June 1: